Sistemas-Inteligentes-2021/Practica_3/README.md

 ### Porotos h4 Heuristic : Euclidean Distance

-To develop this heurisitc function we get inspired in the las class where the Mg.
+To develop this heuristic function we get inspired in the las class where the Mg.
 Gerard explained

 What we do was find the euclidean distance beetwen the node visited and the goal state, we get the initial position of the element in the current node and the same position of the same element in goal state, then we substract them and get the absolute value of the substract and finally with Pitagoras equation we get the eucliden distance

+We afirm that this heuristic is admisible beacause:
+1. Our nodes do not have an infinite number of successors
+2. The cost of going from one state to another is 1, in no case do we have a cost of 0
+3. Our estimation of the cost (ĥ) is less or equal than the real cost (h)

+With this we guaranteed than A*, with our heuristic function, is optimality and complete

 ### Comments